ESPresense and Home Assistant – The Adventure Continues

 And to prove the point I’m including a short video I made for you..
 This was fun.

-I am SO SICK of useless IR detectors turning off my lights if I sit still writing for 15 minutes – as soon as this is tested and we have the other band – it’s going IN – IR sensors coming out.
+I am SO SICK of useless IR detectors turning off my lights every time I sit still writing for 15 minutes (my chosen timeout) – as soon as this is fully tested and we have the other Mi band so my wife can have hers back – this new person sensing is going IN and the IR sensors are coming out.

 M5Stack Matrix

-My wife or I come into my office, lights, monitors, aircon ON – if the cats come in – NOTHING.
+I imagine my wife or I coming into my office, lights, monitors, aircon ON – the cats coming in (as they do, frequently) – NOTHING.
 I can’t wait.

-Just added in “bedroom” – a handy M5Stack Matrix I’d forgotten all about – I showed a stock phot of the Atom Matrix further up.
+I’ve just added in the “bedroom” SPresense device – a handy M5Stack Matrix I’d forgotten all about – I’ve shown a stock photo of the Atom Matrix further up.
 Ok, ESPresense and HA can’t control the individual LEDs, but CAN turn the lot on and off (any colour you like, any brightness) this just keeps getting better.

-No box needed – something like 22 Euros from AliExpress all in – but having wasted ages trying to 3D print a base for an ESP32 NodeMCU board unsuccessfully… I’m tempted to get more of these pretty units.
+No box needed – something like 22 Euros from AliExpress all in – but having wasted ages trying to scale then 3D print a base for an ESP32 NodeMCU board unsuccessfully… I’m tempted to get more of these pretty units.
+(Scaling failure was obvious in hindsight – scaling the box down also made the walls thinner – you can imagine the outcome).

 Leave a Reply